munificent/craftinginterpreters/book/hash-tables.md

 would be heinously wasteful.
 Almost every bucket will be empty unless users start writing way bigger Lox programs than we've anticipated.

-Even though out indexes are 64 bits, we clearly don't need an array that large.
-Instead, we can allocate array bigger than the number of entries we need, but still a reasonable size.
+Even though our indexes are 64 bits, we clearly don't need an array that covers that entire range.
+Instead, we allocate array with enough capacity for the entries we need, but still some reasonable size.
 In order to keep the indexes in bounds, we'll wrap them around using the modulo operator.

 For example, say we need to store six entries.
-We could allocate an array of maybe 16 elements, plenty enough to store them all with room leftover.
-We take each key string as a 64 bit integer and modulo the array size (<span name="power-of-two">16</span>) to fit it in bounds and get a bucket index.
+We allocate an array with 16 elements, plenty enough to store them all with room leftover.
+We take each key string as a 64 bit integer modulo the array size (<span name="power-of-two">16</span>) to fit it in bounds and get a bucket index.
 Then we store the value there as usual.

+**todo: illustrate**

 <aside name="power-of-two">